Skip to content

 return f"Answer sent to task '{task_id}'"

-return "Error: Could not send answer - subagent not available"
+return "Error: Could not send answer - subagent is no longer waiting"

 async def list_active_tasks(